-\textbf{Gold spans}$\quad$ LEAMR relies on a span segmentation phase, with a set of multiword expressions as well as Stanza based named entity identification.
-We use the same system in order to have matching sentence spans, however these sometimes differ from those in the gold data leading to errors.
-Top of Table \ref{tab:ablations} shows the performance when the gold spans from the test set are used instead.
-We see how performance improves across all systems and our approach shows gains over LEAMR independent of correct spans.
+\textbf{Gold spans}$\quad$ LEAMR relies on a span segmentation phase, with a set of multiword expressions and Stanza-based named entity recognition.
+We use the same system in order to have matching sentence spans.
+However, these sometimes differ from the gold spans, leading to errors.
+Table \ref{tab:ablations} (left) shows performance using an oracle that provides gold spans, demonstrating how our approach still outperforms LEAMR across all categories.

-\textbf{Rules}$\quad$ All modern alignment systems have a certain dependency on rules.
-For instance, we use the subgraph structure for Named Entities, certain relations are matched to their parent or child nodes, etc. See Appendix \ref{sec:rules} for more details.
+\textbf{Rules}$\quad$ All modern alignment systems depend on rules to some degree.
+For instance, we use the subgraph structure for Named Entities, certain relations are matched to their parent or child nodes, etc. (see Appendix \ref{sec:rules} for more details).
 But what is the impact of such rules?
-As expected, both LEAMR and our unsupervised method see a considerable performance drop.
-For Relation, LEAMR drops by almost 60 points, since it heavily relies on the predictions of parent and child nodes to provide candidates to the EM model.
-Our unsupervised approach also suffers from such dependency, losing 25 points.
-However, our guided model is quite resilient to rules removal, barely dropping by one point on Subgraph and 5 on Relation.
+As expected, both LEAMR and our unguided method see a considerable performance drop when we remove them.
+For Relation, LEAMR drops by almost 60 points, since it relies heavily on the predictions of parent and child nodes to provide candidates to the EM model.
+Our unguided approach also suffers from such dependency, losing 25 points.
+However, our guided model is resilient to rule removal, dropping by barely one point on Subgraph and 5 points on Relation.

-\textbf{Layers}$\quad$ Figure \ref{fig:dev_corr} showed how alignment acts differently across heads and layers.
-We explore this information flow in the decoder by extracting the alignments from the sum of layers at different depths.
-The bottom of Table \ref{tab:ablations} shows this for both our unsupervised and guided models, as well as the Saliency method.
+\textbf{Layers}$\quad$ Figure \ref{fig:dev_corr} shows how alignment acts differently across heads and layers.
+We explore this information flow in the Decoder by extracting the alignments from the sum of layers at different depths.
+The right of Table \ref{tab:ablations} shows this for both our unguided and guided models, as well as the Saliency method.
 [3] indicates the sum of heads in the supervised layer, while [3]* is the learned weighted mix.
 From our results early layers seem to align more explicitly, with performance dropping with depth.
-This corresponds to the idea that Transformer models encode basic semantic information early \cite{tenney-etal-2019-bert}.
+This corroborates the idea that Transformer models encode basic semantic information early~\cite{tenney-etal-2019-bert}.
 While layers 7 and 8 did show high correlation values, the cross-attention becomes more disperse with depth, probably due to each token encoding more contextual information.

-\section{Error analysis}
+\section{Error Analysis}

-We identify three main classes of errors that undermine the extraction of alignments:
+We identify two main classes of error that undermine the extraction of alignments.